tracereq/python-tracereq-sdk/README.md

 )
 ```

-Adding the above in all your flask services will start tracing requests within all the services.
+Adding the above any flask service will start tracing requests.
+No other additional code is required.

-## Integrations
+## Supported Frameworks

 - [Flask](https://github.com/pallets/flask)

-## License

-Licensed under the MIT license, see [`LICENSE`](LICENSE)